What kinds of projects are eligible for review under the simplified application?

 What if my project qualifies for the simplified application form, but I am more comfortable using the JARPA form instead.

-The applicant always has the option to submit a JARPA form instead of this simplified application, even if your project is eligible for this simplified application.
+The applicant always has the option to submit a JARPA form instead of using the downloadable simplified application or APPS even if your project is eligible for this simplified application.

 What if my project requires SEPA or city or county permits?

 Your project is still eligible for the simplified application.
-Just attach your SEPA determination or exemption letter with your completed simplified application.
+Just attach your SEPA determination or exemption letter with your completed simplified application or submit it with your application in APPS.

 Does the Department review my simplified application any differently than if I submit a JARPA form instead?